 The AER also regulates, in conjunction with AEPA, airborne emissions from energy resource activities including oil and gas pipelines and processing plants.
 The AER's authority includes regulation of methane emissions in the upstream oil and gas sector, pursuant to the Methane Emission Reduction Regulation and Directives 060 and 017.

 AEPA

-Comprehensive GHG emissions regulations for industrial facilities in Alberta, including oil and gas facilities, are administered by AEPA, under the Technology Innovation and Emissions Reduction Regulation.
+Comprehensive GHG emissions regulations for industrial facilities in Alberta, including oil and gas facilities, are administered by AEPA under TIER.

 BCER